 The duo is based in Lund, Sweden, with prior ties to the Swedish label Electronic Fantastic Sound, later the discontinued Tigon Media Network and more recently Aeongate Music.
-Neurobash was signed to a new international label in 2017 (yet not officially disclosed) after the independent release “Doctrine” which was distributed through Bandcamp.
+Neurobash was signed to a new international label in 2017, Dose Response Recordings, after the independent release “Doctrine” which was distributed through Bandcamp.

-Notable prior members and producers are Daniel Brandt and ghost-producer Yamo Kawaiah.
-The band has collaborated with many artists active in different fields and great number of musicians.
-Neurobash has produced albums together with Ralph Lundsten and Kenji Siratori and remixes for Unitary, Essence Of Mind, Virgins O.R.
+The band has collaborated with many artists active in different fields of art and a great number of musicians.
+Neurobash has released albums and songs together with Ralph Lundsten, Yamo Kawaiah, Kenji Siratori and produced remixes for Unitary, Essence Of Mind, Virgins O.R.
 Pigeons, I:Scintilla and Helalyn Flowers to name a few.

 Ewan ”Ober” Kelley has a background as solo artist and producer in both Sweden and Germany and began experimenting with music in the early nineties.
 His musical curiosity led him to take piano lessons but electronic compositions where his preference from the start.
 In 1994 he invested in his first synthesizer, and only a few years later in his first computerised music work station.
 Along the way Ober has picked up other instruments, such as electronic bass guitar, djembe and the cither.

 Ober became a member of Neurobash in 2005, initially as a keyboardist and backing vocalist, but soon began collaborating with the production and lyric writing of the band.
 Because of his day time occupation as graphic designer, Ober soon also took on the artwork and graphics for the band, at first together with former member Daniel Brandt that officially left the band in 2007 but continued to collaborate with video directing and concepts onwards.